Committed to Sustainability

 Sustainability principles drive everything we do at Mightybytes.
 We run our agency with a triple bottom line philosophy that supports people, planet, and shared prosperity.
 Here’s how that plays out.

 Designing for Sustainability

-Ecograder is a free online tool to help you better understand how to improve your website’s efficiency and power it with renewable energy.
-Ecograder’s handy reports help you find quick and easy ways to reduce consumption, eliminate waste, and use less energy.
-Ecograder has been featured in Fast Company’s CoExist, The Green Market Oracle, Sustainable Brands, and several other publications.
+Ecograder is a free online tool to help you improve your website.
+For example, handy reports quickly identify easy ways to reduce consumption, eliminate waste, and use less energy.
+Plus, Ecograder has crawled millions of URLs, creating a large repository of digital sustainability data.

-- We have a green travel policy, that encourages employees to only travel when necessary and to use green forms of transit when possible.
-All air travel emissions are offset through fellow B Corp 3 Degrees.
+- A green travel policy encourages employees to travel only when necessary, use virtual tools, and choose more sustainable forms of transit when possible.
+We offset all air travel emissions through fellow B Corp 3 Degrees.

-- Mightybytes has a green purchasing policy that requires the use of B Corporation vendors when possible.
+- Also, the company’s green purchasing policy requires we use Certified B Corp vendors whenever possible.

-- NEST system, which helps us track and refine our energy use
+- A Nest thermostat that helps us track and refine our energy use

 - Energy efficient LED lighting

 - Recycling bins are placed throughout the office.